Yvelious/device-plugin-switcher/README.md

 - applies plugin states without saving them into Obsidian's shared active plugin list

 The assignment table is still saved in this plugin's own settings and can be synced between devices.

-## What it does

-Device Extensions Switcher adds a simple table to the plugin settings.

-For each installed community plugin, you can choose one of four modes:

-- **Both** — enabled on desktop and mobile
-- **Desktop only** — enabled only on desktop
-- **Mobile only** — enabled only on mobile
-- **Disabled** — disabled everywhere

-When Obsidian starts, the plugin detects whether it is running on desktop or mobile and applies the correct plugin state.

 ## User interface